Lesney Products: History

-The final and decisive stepping stone in the pre-Matchbox era was a toy which Mr. Odell designed for his daughter Annie: a scaled-down version of the Lesney green and red road roller.
+The final and decisive stepping stone in the pre-Matchbox era was a toy which Odell designed for his daughter Annie: a scaled-down version of the Lesney green and red road roller.
 The toy's origin is debatable; it's been said that the daughter's school only allowed children to bring toys that could fit inside a matchbox, but Nick Jones debunks this story in his book, Matchbox Toys.
 According to the book, Annie "kept bringing home spiders and creepy-crawlies inside a matchbox", so Odell promised to make her a toy that fit in the matchbox if she didn't bring any more spiders home.
 Odell then made her a scaled-down Road Roller, which became popular at her school.
 The idea was then born to sell the model in a replica matchbox - thus also yielding the name of the series which would propel Lesney to worldwide, mass-market success.
 The road roller ultimately became the first of the Matchbox 1-75 miniature range; a dump truck, a cement mixer, and a Massey Harris Tractor (labelled 1a, 2a, 3a, and 4a respectively) completed the original four-model release.